Honor System Donation

 First, as a United States citizen who is VERY appreciative of those who defend(ed) my freedoms, the 'exempt from donating' category

-at left is of
+at right is of

 primary importance to me.
 Who would setup and maintain the list of

 thousands of free combat veteran accounts?
 How do you verify their credentials?

 This all implies employees, and an office, and status meetings,